TianyuQ/me/content/teaching/Discrete Maths/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}} -->

-Here is the collection of slides used in my recitation classes.
-During my Undergraduate in UM-SJTU Joint Institute, I worked as a teaching assistant for the course Discrete Maths lectured by Prof. Zach Mckenzie in the 2019 Summer Semester and Prof. Heidi Anderson in the 2020 Summer Semester, respectively.
-I was nominated as an outstanding teaching assistant then.
-I really cherish the teaching time.
+I worked as a teaching assistant for VE203 Discrete Maths lectured by Prof. Zach Mckenzie in 2019 Summer and Prof. Heidi Anderson in 2020 Summer at Shanghai Jiao Tong University, respectively.
+I was nominated as an outstanding teaching assistant for the course.
+Check the following links for recitation notes for the course.

 - **2019 Summer**: